Easier to sync your PC and phone

 - Link to Windows (LTW) app for most Android devices.

-- Link to Windows (LTW) app preinstalled on selected Samsung phones.
+- Link to Windows (LTW) app preinstalled on select Samsung and HONOR phones.

-- You’ll see these names combined as Phone Link – Link to Windows in the Google Play Store and in the Galaxy Store.
+- You’ll see the name Link to Windows in the Google Play Store and in the Galaxy Store.
 In the Microsoft Store, you’ll see Phone Link.
 This link between your device and PC gives you instant access to everything you love.
-Read and reply to text messages with ease, view recent photos from your Android device, use your favorite mobile apps, make and receive calls, and manage your Android device’s notifications right on your PC.
+Read and reply to messages with ease, view recent photos from your Android device, use your favorite mobile apps6, make and receive calls, and manage your Android device’s notifications right on your PC.4 5

 - Phone Link requires the following to work:

 - An Android device running Android 7.0 (Nougat) or above.

 If you start from your Windows PC:

-- In the search box on the taskbar, type your phone, and then select Phone Link app from the results.
+- In the search box on the taskbar, type Phone Link, and then select Phone Link app from the results.

 - Select Android.